- Would you like to spend a year or two in Tokyo, Shanghai or Buenos Aires?

 Combining an enormous population, a deep-rooted commitment to education and widespread economic prosperity, Asia is far-and-away the largest market on the globe for English language instruction.
 Nearly half of all English teaching opportunities can be found here as tens of thousands of teachers are employed each year in Japan, China, Taiwan, and South Korea.
 In addition, newly ascendant Southeast Asian “Economic Tigers” like Thailand, Vietnam, Indonesia and Malaysia represent some of the fastest growing job markets on Earth.

 In addition to fantastic history, deep-rooted cultures and spectacular natural beauty, Asia also offers some of the most lucrative opportunities in the world as a typical native-speaking English teacher with a TEFL/TESOL Certification from International TEFL Academy can expect to save 30%-50% of their salary after expenses.

-- A four-year degree is typically required (though not always in Thailand and China, or in developing countries like Cambodia), and teachers from native English speaking countries are strongly preferred.
+- A four-year degree is typically required (though not always in China, or in developing countries like Cambodia), and teachers from native English speaking countries are strongly preferred.

 - Most positions in developed Asian countries like Japan, Korea, Taiwan, and China, are obtained by interviewing in advance from your home country, so most teachers have a job lined up before departing for the region.

 - Asia offers more opportunities to teach children than any other region.